skip to main content

 In most cases, T-Mobile’s hotspots and data plans are going to be your best pick for portable internet.
 T-Mobile has the best hotspot plans around—they’re affordable, flexible, and come with a solid amount of hotspot data.
 And T-Mobile has some great hotspots too, including the formidable Inseego 5G MiFi M2000.

-Satellite provider Starlink ‘s Roam plan would be a better bet if you live in a van or RV and depend on a reliable internet connection for work.
+Satellite provider Starlink ‘s Roam Unlimited plan would be a better bet if you live in a van or RV and depend on a reliable internet connection for work.
 As for traveling abroad, keep it simple by using your phone’s hotspot or Huawei’s E5577Cs-321 along with an international carrier’s SIM card.

 FAQ about portable internet